HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/helm_dam_backup_restore.md

-# Back up and restore a DAM image
+# Back up and restore DAM

 This topic shows you how to backup and restore for Digital Asset Management persistence and binaries in a Helm-based deployment.